 “Since our horse's started using the EQU StreamZ bands they have gone from strength-to-strength!
 A truly valuable part of our daily management.”

-“We noticed a greater level of mobility since our horses have been wearing the EQU bands and that their energy levels were noticeably higher.
-We use for prevention and cure!”
+“We noticed a greater level in our horses since they have been wearing the EQU StreamZ bands and that their energy levels and focus were noticeably higher.”

 "We use StreamZ bands on all the competition horses to help support them and keep them in top condition!
 We’ve noticed several improvements, especially in recovery time.
 Highly recommended."